phoniks2k/pxlya/utils/README.md

 ## uploadImage.js
 nodejs script to upload a Image to the canvas without checks and without caring about what was previously there, don't use it for anything other than initially loading a very large image to the canvas.

+## testStore.js
+used to test our own [connect-redis](https://github.com/tj/connect-redis) fork in src/utils/connectRedis.js